The hepatitis virus panel is an array of tests used to detect viral hepatitis infections. It can distinguish between current and past infections.

 Your doctor will need to take a sample of blood from your arm.

-First, the site will be cleaned with a swab of rubbing alcohol.
-The needle will then be inserted into a vein.
-A tube will be attached to fill with blood.
-When enough blood has been drawn, the needle is removed.
+To do this, they’ll clean the site with a swab of rubbing alcohol and insert a needle into a vein that’s attached to a tube.
+When enough blood has collected in the tube, the needle is removed.
 The site is covered with an absorbent pad.

-The blood sample will then be sent to a laboratory for analysis.
+The blood sample goes to a laboratory for analysis.

-If your results are normal, you don’t have hepatitis and have never been infected with hepatitis or vaccinated.
+If your results are normal, you don’t have hepatitis and have never been infected with hepatitis or been vaccinated for it.

 If your blood sample tested positive for antibodies, it may mean a few things:

-- You have had a hepatitis infection in the past.
-However, you do not have it now and you are not contagious.
+- You have had a hepatitis infection in the past, but you do not have it now.
+You are not contagious.

-- IgM HAV antibodies meant that you have recently been infected with HAV
+- IgM HAV antibodies mean that you have recently been infected with HAV.

 - IgM and IgG HAV antibodies mean that you have had HAV in the past or been vaccinated for HAV.
 If both tests are positive, you have an active infection.